zeek/zeek/scripts/base/bif/event.bif.zeek.rst

    :Type: :zeek:type:`event` (name: :zeek:type:`string`, params: :zeek:type:`call_argument_vector`)

-   A meta event generated for events that Bro raises.
+   A meta event generated for events that Zeek raises.
 This will report all events for which at least one handler is defined.

    Note that handling this meta event is expensive and should be limited to